A chance to see what we get up to each month

 Pest & disease

 Pests are increasing in numbers, we monitor them with sticky traps.
-When the numbers start to increase we start to introduce biological control.
+We introduce a steady supply of predators to keep on top of them.

 Here we can see them working, some turn the mummified aphids silvery but this one called praon sets up shop under the aphid.